Questions regarding busing can be relayed to Cologne Transportation Services (CTS) 952-873-6123.

 - Families who qualify according to the federal poverty guidelines, may submit an application to have the fee waived.
 This is only necessary for out-of-district residents.

-- There is no charge for students in the Norwood Young America (ISD #108) school district, but those students will still need bus pass.
+- There is no charge for students in the Norwood Young America (ISD #108) school district.

 Second and Third Trimester only: